We are currently supporting over £5 million worth of research at research hubs across the UK.

 Dr Susan Campbell, Sheffield Hallam University:

 Finding better way to diagnose and treat Vanishing White Matter Disease - a devastating brain condition for which there is currently no cure.
-Investigating whether a recently discovered molecule could pave the way to faster, less invasive diagnosis and treatments for a rare and devastating brain condition where nerve fibres are damaged and depleted.
+Dr Susan Campbell is investigating whether a recently discovered molecule could pave the way to faster, less invasive diagnosis and treatments for this rare and devastating brain condition which causes nerve fibres to become damaged and depleted.

 Dr Matthias Zibauer, University of Cambridge:

 Studying single cells and growing 'mini-guts' to help understand inflammatory bowel diseases like ulcerative colitis and Crohn's disease.
-Aiming to better understand the causes of inflammatory bowel diseases, to find better ways to treat them sparing thousands of children a life-time of symptoms.
+By aiming to better understand the causes of inflammatory bowel diseases, Dr Matthias Zibauer aims to find better ways to treat them sparing thousands of children a life-time of symptoms.